sneakers-the-rat/infrastructure/_sections/3_1_strategy.md

 #### Funding Agencies

-!!
-You're being swindled!
-Sort of a COI because to some degree centralization is politically useful: eg. see data sharing agreement with ICE, but this probably isn't shared by the people actually at the granting agencies and I don't want to speculate on some conspiracy theory.
-If you pay us we will build it!
+- If you pay us we will build it!
 - fund integrating existing tools in addition to maintaining them.
 Target funding for new tools that fill specific gaps --- it's almost impossible to get a really well maintained library off the ground b/c catch-22 of development!
+- You're being swindled!
+Sort of a conflict of interest because to some degree centralization is politically useful: eg. see data sharing agreement with ICE, but this probably isn't shared by the people actually at the granting agencies and I don't want to speculate on some conspiracy theory.

 #### University Administrators

-!!
-You're also being swindled!
-Local infrastructure is good for you too --- many universities are plagued by SaaS that is expedient but ultimately makes the entire operation of the university very fragile.
-Having good local data infrastructure is a really good thing to be able to tell applicants, and makes use of intranet for collaboration instead of external bandwidth.
-You get to say "we have a sick new storage and compute server" instead of "we're a huge subscriber to AWS" Y'all are the ones who have to pay the journal costs and deal with your university being uncompetetive with other institutions that can afford more, and so you should be leading the charge to nonprofit journals and a move beyond them, rather than mandating Open Access which is a regressive move.
+- You're also being swindled!
+- Local infrastructure is good for you too --- many universities are plagued by SaaS that is expedient but ultimately makes the entire operation of the university very fragile.
+- Having good local data infrastructure is a really good thing to be able to tell applicants, and makes use of intranet for collaboration instead of external bandwidth.
+You get to say "we have a sick new storage and compute server" instead of "we're a huge subscriber to AWS"
+- Y'all are the ones who have to pay the journal costs and deal with your university being uncompetetive with other institutions that can afford more, and so you should be leading the charge to nonprofit journals and a move beyond them, rather than mandating Open Access which is a regressive move.